North Korea frees three US detainees ahead of Trump summit - Journal du Cameroun

 – Summit details to follow –

-Trump says a time, date and location have been decided for that historic summit, although US officials say there are still some details to be worked out.
+Trump says a time, date and location have been decided for that historic summit, although US officials say is still some fine-tuning to be done.

-Pompeo told reporters the administration would “in the next handful of days be able to announce date and time.”

 The meeting will discuss North Korea’s nuclear and ballistic weapons program, which may soon give Pyongyang the capability of striking the continental United States.